mongodb/mongo/docs/building.md

 In order to build MongoDB, Python 3.7.x is required, and several Python modules.
 To install the required Python modules, run:

+To install the required Python modules, run:

-    $ pip3 install -r etc/pip/compile-requirements.txt
+    $ python3 -m pip install -r etc/pip/compile-requirements.txt

-Note: If the `pip3` command is not available, `pip` without a suffix may be the pip command associated with Python 3.7.x.
+Installing the requirements inside a python3 based virtualenv dedicated to building MongoDB is recommended.

 SCons
 ---------------